Dublin Port Tunnel: Port tunnel project

 The tunnel formed part of the National Development Plan and funds were provided under the plan to the National Roads Authority by the Department of Transport.
 The contract was managed by Dublin City Council and supervised by Brown & Root, a unit of Halliburton.
 The main contractor was a Japanese-British-Irish consortium Nishimatsu Mowlem Irishenco (NMI), appointed in 2000.

-The tender price for construction of the tunnel was €457 million.
+The tender price for the construction of the tunnel was €457 million.
 The final project cost was brought to €752 million by land acquisition, design, insurance, legal and other services, plus supervision by Brown & Root.

 Construction commenced in June 2001 and the tunnel was originally due to open in 2005 after an elapsed time of 43 months.
 It eventually opened in December 2006, giving an elapsed time of 66 months.

 One reason for the project extension was to allay residents' noise concerns.
 Under some areas such as Griffith Avenue and the Cloisters, boring was restricted to 16 hours per day.
-Under Annadale Crescent it was reduced to 13 hours.
+Under Annadale Crescent, it was reduced to 13 hours.